-The lovely nostalgic walk down memory lane I’d been hoping for isn’t what transpired here.
+The lovely nostalgic walk down memory lane I’d been hoping for really isn’t what transpired here.
 My biggest issue with Spielberg’s film is the pace.
 I found the pace to be so very slow, that at one point when the ‘bad giants’ were looking for a human child for their afternoon snack, I may have uttered the words ‘Just find her and eat her already, so that this massive let down can finally be over!’

 Unfortunately for me, things didn’t get interesting and engaging until the part that takes place at the palace towards the end.
 Another positive is the narration at the very end.